January 2021 Update: Get Motivated and Get Moving -- the Gabe Zimmerman Triple Crown Begins With the TMC Meet Me Downtown!

 Gabe’s stepmother, Pam Golden, has held the Master’s women’s course record for the Saguaro National Park 8-mile loop, one of the runs in the Triple Crown.
 And I am a passionate trail runner and ultramarathoner who has co-administered the Tucson Trail Run Series for 17 years.

 But Gabe’s love of running didn’t stop with us: his fiancée, Kelly O’Brien, is a marathon runner who paced Gabe in his first marathon, the 2010 San Diego Rock and Roll.
 Gabe was also devoted to overall health and fitness: Gabe’s UHS/Rincon High School soccer teams won two state titles, Gabe twice ran the Grand Canyon rim-to-rim, he completed the El Tour de Tucson, and has ridden with me and his brother, Ben, the famous Slick Rock Bike Trail and many other routes in Moab and Tucson.

 Gabe lived for several years in downtown Tucson.
 He ran the streets.
 He ran A-Mountain and Tumamoc Hill.
 The downtown 5K and Half Marathon will retrace his steps.
 His mother, stepmother, and I have all competed in Saguaro Loop.
 Our family and Kelly will be running or walking in his honor in this year’s Triple Crown.

 Involved in many social service organizations, Gabriel was on the board of Child and Family Resources, a Tucson-based non-profit that provides strategic help to parents, children, and families all across Arizona.
 A portion of your entry fee goes to support CFR.

 We invite you to donate in his memory as well.

-Child and Family Resources is the primary beneficiary of the Triple Crown, while each race has a number of local beneficiaries as well, including the following:
+BEYOND Foundation is the primary beneficiary of the Triple Crown, while each race provides funds to local organizations, including the following: